DevArafath/quran-bookmark/README.md

  * Free and Open-Source
  * Requires minimal permissions
-   - Storage access for import and export of the database
  * Encrypted storage within the browser:
    - Uses browser storage.
  * Strong backup options: